sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 ### [XMacro](http://xmacro.sourceforge.net)

-I know, I know, it's now new, but I didn't know about it and I found a really nice way to work with it.

 For Arch Linux users, xmacro is available in the AUR: <https://aur.archlinux.org/packages/xmacro>

 Essentially, xmacro records your pressed keys and saves them to a file.
 To run